plone/training/docs/mastering-plone/dexterity_reference.md

 directives.mode(additionalInfo='hidden')
 ```

 You can apply directives to certain forms only.
-Here we drop a field from the add-form, it will still show up in the edit-form.
+Here we drop a field from the add form, but it will still show up in the edit form.

 ```python
 from z3c.form.interfaces import IAddForm